-Just because everyone is saying it, doesn't make it true.
+Just because everyone is saying it doesn't make it accurate.

 Countless market researchers like Byron Sharp, Robert Heath, Les Binet, Peter Field, and Orlando Wood (not to mention behavioral and neuroscience researchers Daniel Kahneman, Robert Cialdini, Dan Ariely, Antonio Damasio, Amos Tversky, and Richard Thaler) have proven these gurus wrong with hard, empirical evidence to the contrary.

 Visit any number of cheap logo design websites (99 Designs, Fiverr, etc.), you will find that the most intentionality they ever bring to the table is a short questionnaire.
 Even well established design agencies can rely on their design skills as opposed to strategically thinking through and testing your brand.

 Often, companies change their entire trajectory after we work with them.
 We don't play a guessing game with your brand and we don't rely on personal preference or the latest design trends that eventually go out of style.

 If you’re just trying to make as much money as possible off the backs of your employees and customers, look elsewhere.
 We are profit driven, but believe in treating our employees fairly and and not selling our clients on empty promises.
 We expect the same from you.

 We aren't satisfied with clients walking away from us with a half-assed facade for a less than par product.
 We are committed to challenging ourselves and our clients to build something that we can tell our grandkids about.